vojtechgistr/Book-Clean-Architecture/README.md

 ### Stability

 - Stability is related to amount of work required to make a change - it is "not easily moved".
-- In software, many factors can make a component hard to change --for example, its size, complexity, and clarity, among other characteristics.
+- In software, many factors can make a component hard to change—for example, its size, complexity, and clarity, among other characteristics.

 ![image](https://github.com/DaRealAdalbertBro/Book-Clean-Architecture/assets/56306485/e49eb0cc-fc46-4839-94c7-b4cabe3e5002)